Updated on September 11, 2023 by Julie McCool

 Urban kayaking is one of the unusual things to do in Norfolk that takes you away from the tourist hot spots.
 Reserve one-hour, two-hour, or full-day rentals in single or tandem kayaks.

 Tour NEON District Street Art

 Tour the NEON District, an up-and-coming neighborhood with a creative vibe, and enjoy one of the most Instagrammable things to do in Norfolk VA.
-Here you can see a vibrant collection of public artworks, from an alley lined with sanctioned graffiti, to quirky sculptures, to huge works created by top mural artists.
+Here you can see a vibrant collection of public artworks, from an alley lined with sanctioned graffiti to quirky sculptures and huge works created by top mural artists.
 Checking out public art is one of the best free things to do in Norfolk.

 The city's first official art district's name is an acronym for New Energy of Norfolk.
 Since 2013, the city has transformed the area just north of Brambleton Ave into a thriving arts scene with glass studios, outdoor gathering spaces, tasty restaurants, and so many incredible murals.

 One of the best ways to explore the NEON District is on a free guided tour with Norfolk Tour Company.
 There are free tours once a month but you can also book a private tour of NEON and other areas of the city.

 It's always great to visit a city with an accessible, interesting, and beautiful waterfront.
 The Elizabeth River Trail in downtown Norfolk is ideal for a leisurely stroll or bike ride by the water.
 The full trail is 10.5 miles long, but the 2-mile section of the Waterside District and Freemason neighborhood includes many of the highlights.

 - Dine, Drink, and Play at The Market.
 This riverfront food hall includes national and local restaurants and breweries along with multiple spaces for live entertainment inside and out.